"""Utility functions for input/output operations."""

 )

-# Compare conformers by SMILES, InChIKey, and elements
+# Compare conformers by elements and SMILES

 smi = Chem.MolToSmiles(mol)